Close

 Card components

-The design system included components for mobile and other touch-enabled devices, such as auto and in-flight TV devices.
-Because of the variable nature of these external devices, these components were built to scale up from 1280x720dp and included only this grid dimension.
+This design system is supplementary to the main Fire TV system, and includes components for mobile and other touch-enabled devices, such as auto and airline streaming screens.
+Because of the variable nature of these devices, the mobile components were built to a minimum resolution of 1280x720dp and scale up to any size, while maintaining a fixed 16:9 aspect ratio.

-Fire TV Mobile Component Sampling // Program Details Device Mockup
+Fire TV Mobile component sampling // Program details template

 Adoption success